Blockadia: History

 Blockadia's confrontational tactics have a long history in environmental activism.
-Joan Martinez-Alier points to the Movement for the Survival of the Ogoni People as an important precedent in the use of Blockadia tactics against the fossil fuel industry.
+Joan Martínez-Alier points to the Movement for the Survival of the Ogoni People as an important precedent in the use of Blockadia tactics against the fossil fuel industry.

 Naomi Klein attributes the origin of the term Blockadia to the activist group Tar Sands Blockade during their resistance to the Keystone XL pipeline in 2012.
 The group produced an hour-long documentary Blockadia Rising (2013) that described the dangers of tar sands extraction and the group's direct actions, which included a network of blockades and tree-sits that they occupied for 86 days, forcing TransCanada to reroute the pipeline.

-Klein popularised the term in her 2014 book This Changes Everything to describe a “roving transnational conflict zone…where regular people…are trying to stop this era of extreme extraction with their bodies or in the courts.”
-Klein writes that.Blockadia is not a specific location on a map but rather a roving transnational conflict zone that is cropping up with increasing frequency and intensity wherever extractive projects are attempting to dig and drill, whether for open-pit mines, or gas fracking, or tar sands oil pipelines.The term also had early associations with the Idle No More movement.

 The struggle against the Keystone XL pipeline effectively introduced Blockadia to the American public.

+Klein popularised the term in her 2014 book This Changes Everything to describe a "roving transnational conflict zone…where regular people…are trying to stop this era of extreme extraction with their bodies or in the courts."
+Klein writes that:Blockadia is not a specific location on a map but rather a roving transnational conflict zone that is cropping up with increasing frequency and intensity wherever extractive projects are attempting to dig and drill, whether for open-pit mines, or gas fracking, or tar sands oil pipelines.The term also had early associations with the Idle No More movement.